ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 - Manually calling them with a suitable protocol (e.g. using `curl`)
 - Attaching a provided console (e.g. `geth attach`)
-- Implementing them in applications
+- Implementing them in applications using web3 libraries, e.g. [web3.py](https://web3py.readthedocs.io/en/stable/overview.html#overview), [ethers](https://github.com/ethers-io/ethers.js/)

 Different clients have different implementations of the RPC endpoints.
 But there is a standard JSON-RPC which you can use with every client.
 For an overview [read the JSON-RPC docs](https://eth.wiki/json-rpc/API).
 Applications that need information from the Ethereum network can use this RPC.
 For example, popular wallet MetaMask lets you [run a local blockchain instance and connect to it](https://metamask.zendesk.com/hc/en-us/articles/360015290012-Using-a-Local-Node).